NickCelaya/Hosting-demo-react-/README.md

 ### NGINX - Optional

-If you don't want to use port 80, or you want to put multiple projects on one droplet, we can do that with nginx
+If you don't want to use port 80, or you want to put multiple projects on one droplet, we can do that with nginx.

+nginx will work like middleware for all the traffic coming to your droplet.
+We can use it to watch for specific domain names, or url parameters, then route it to different parts of our droplet based on those factors.

 ```
 sudo apt-get install nginx;